mui/toolpad/docs/data/toolpad/studio/getting-started/why-toolpad.md

 This lack of flexibility often results in being stuck or having to write custom code inside these apps and storing the business logic within their configuration files.

-Would it be great if the tool would use code in your filesystem as the source of truth?
+Wouldn't it be great if the tool would use code in your filesystem as the source of truth?

 ### Duplication of logic